Bachelor in Environmental Studies

 - Environmental Management: Policy, Resources and Conservation

-You will state your Area of Concentration on your Program Checklist.
+Each student in the Bachelor in Environmental Studies (BES) degree program is required to complete a program checklist to declare which area of concentration they will pursue.
 However, we understand that you are just starting to explore different areas and might need to learn more before you make a final decision.
 You will be able to change your Area of Concentration when you enter Year 3 and fill out an updated Program Checklist.

 You must complete all foundation courses in your second year (ENVS 2000, ENVS 2200, and ENVS 2400) one of which will be your Area of Concentration.